hakobtp/blog/java/records/records.md

 - **Fluent API:**
     - The utility allows you to chain multiple `copy()` calls, making the code both concise and expressive.

-By using this custom utility, you can experiment with record copying until [JEP 468](https://openjdk.org/jeps/468) becomes part of the standard Java API.
+By using this custom utility, you can experiment with record copying until [JEP 468](https://openjdk.org/jeps/468){:target="_blank" rel="noopener"} becomes part of the standard Java API.

-<span><a href="https://openjdk.org/jeps/468"  target="_blank">JEP 468</span>

 ---